jockehewh/xcms/README.md

 It will restore the component to its original state.

-Below the editors is a framework selector:
-1. It allows you to create your components under the good framework for later use.
-2. It is also used to setup the right target at compilation time.

 __3. A builder to build your application:__

 On the right side of the screen is the Builder.
 To bundle your application, select the needed components using the checkbox and select the entrypoint of the bundle by using the radio-button.
-For now the resulting bundle will be named after the entrypoint as an example: for an "index.js" file the bundle will be named "index.html"
+The resulting bundle will be named after the entrypoint as an example: for an "index.js" file the bundle will be named "index.html" remember to select your framework before starting the build.